VEENCNT/The-Sandbox-Lite/README.md

 SFML is required.
 In order to install SFML do `sudo apt install libsfml-dev`.

+The compilation process is handled by Cmake.
 To compile the project create a folder by `mkdir build`, switch to it by `cd build` and do `cmake ..`, `cmake --build .`.
 This will create an executable file called `TheSandboxLite`.